NFL Playoff Picture: NFC’s Detroit Lions, Green Bay Packers, And Washington Redskins Control Their Fate

-The NFL playoff picture has become much clearer in after Week 16, leaving the Washington Redskins, Detroit Lions and Green Bay Packers in control of their own destiny in the NFC.
+The NFL playoff picture has become much clearer after Week 16, leaving the Washington Redskins, Detroit Lions and Green Bay Packers in control of their own destiny in the NFC.

-For those three teams, earning a trip to NFL playoffs this season is nearly as simple as winning their next game according to The Sporting News.
+For those three teams, earning a trip to NFL playoffs this season is nearly as simple as winning their next game, according to The Sporting News.
 The Washington Redskins need to win against the New York Giants Sunday to punch their playoff ticket, and the Green Bay Packers or Detroit Lions will earn a home game in the NFL Wildcard Round with their victory in the de facto NFC North title game this Sunday.

 While Tampa Bay is theoretically alive, the Buccaneers need an improbable series of events in order to leap into the NFL playoff picture.
-Included in the series of unlikely events is a tie, meaning the Tampa Bay Buccaneers are likely going to be left out of the NFL playoff line-up this season.
+Included in the series of unlikely events is a tie, meaning the Tampa Bay Buccaneers are likely going to be left out of the NFL playoff lineup this season.

 The following is the current NFC playoff picture and the events each NFL team needs in order to finish in that position.